rightthumb/rightthumb-widgets-v0/README.md

     in windows
         a file %USERPROFILE%\rr.bat
-            i recomend copying it to %SYSTEMROOT%\System32\rr.bat
+            i recommend copying it to %SYSTEMROOT%\System32\rr.bat
         when you open windows terminal type rr ENTER and the widgets are loaded it just loads folders to the path and sets a few variables (they are simple to read)